btf-org/flank/README.md

 ## The Anti-Pitch

-Flank is an "80/20" tool, so it's a bad fit for many situations.
+Flank is an "80/20" tool, so certain assumptions make it a bad fit for certain scenarios:

-### User actions can't be modeled as input → output
+- Flank models user actions as input → output

-Flank works like the CLI.
-You punch in some input and you get back some output.
-This works for some problems.
-It's a bad fit for other problems, such as...

   - ❌ Chatbots
   - ❌ Map applications
-- ❌ Rich text editing
-- ❌ Live, multi-user apps
   - ❌ Dashboards with distinct, side-by-side components

-### Your UI is highly styled or very interactive

-The Flank UI is defined by the outputs of scripts.
-Scripts are not the best place to write heaps of CSS and JS.
-Some examples:

-- ❌ Lots of color-coding
+- Flank assumes user actions can be accomplished with a script
+  - ❌ Editing proprietary document formats (Word, Photoshop, etc)
+- Flank assumes the benefits of self-hosting (especially around security) outweigh the inconvenience of setting it up
+  - ❌ DB security isn't a concern and a hosted app is faster to setup
+- Flank runs on one machine
+  - ❌ Combined workload exceeds what a single machine can handle
+- Flank tries to be 0-dependency, but for pipelining it relies on `make`
+  - ❌ Advanced pipeline behavior, like runtime dynamic graphs
+- Flank assumes that writing scripts is easier/faster than the alternative
+  - ❌ Your org won't allow you to publish anything without a design review anyway
+  - ❌ You already have some scaffolding for writing/delivering "script-y logic" (e.g. an API hooked up to some app builder)
-- ❌ Lots of popups
+  - ❌ Apps where the bulk of the work is in the CSS/design
-- ❌ CSS needs to be consistent with some other project
-- ❌ Displaying lots of photos or videos
-- ❌ Rich editing of text or any other media

-### Your users are all technical enough to use the CLI

-- ❌ Scripts for other devs to run

-For more specific musings on alternative tools, see thoughts on [Reporting / Dashboards](), [Internal Tools](), [Scheduling / Pipelines](), [Deploying Scripts to the Cloud](), [Chat-Based Interfaces](), and [Developer Tools]().
+For more details on alternative tools, see thoughts on [Reporting / Dashboards](), [Internal Tools](), [Scheduling / Pipelines](), [Deploying Scripts to the Cloud](), [Chat-Based Interfaces](), and [Developer Tools]().

 ## Full Docs